 "It is certain that sandal wood is worn out by friction.
-And that ants are cap-able of making an ant-hill, and bees, honey.
+And that ants are cap-able of making an ant-hill, and bees, houey.
 Observe these and be wise."

-To the BUDDHA, living in the mouastery near by, he gave neither a spoonful of rice, nor a dish of porridge.
+To the BUDDHA, living in the monastery near by, he gave neither a spoonful of rice, nor a dish of porridge.
 Thus he lived a rich brahman, and died, concentrating his last thoughts upon the riches he had.
 After death he was re-incarnated in his own house, not however as a man, but as a dog.

 Now, Subha became very fond of this dog, and fed him with dainties from his table.
-The dog was not only washed daily with scented water, but also given a soft bed.
+The dog was not only washed daily with scented water, but

-While our LORD GOTAMA, as usual, Where one System is in excess of all one morning, cast His divine eyes about, He saw that Todiya had died, and had been re-incarnated, and beto for the village Tudee, and reached the house of the brahman, at an hour when the dog is no other than your late he was absent.
+While our LORD GOTAMA, as usual, Where one System is in excess of all one morning, cast His divine eyes the other, there is inharmony.
+An ex- about, He saw that Todiya had died, cess of bone will produce obstinacy ; and had been re-incarnated, and bean excess of fat, laziness and sleepi- cause of his ruling desire for riches, in ness; an excess of nerve, hysteria and his own house, as a dog, and that his untrustworthiness; an excess of lungs, son, the young brahman had been